Satō–Kishi–Abe family: Kan Abe

 Kan Abe was born on 29 April 1894, in Heki (present-day Nagato), Yamaguchi Prefecture, the eldest son of Abe Hyōsuke and his wife Tame.
 The Abe family was a prominent family of landowners and sake and soy sauce brewers in Heki who had served as nanushi (village heads) in the Edo period.
-His father was from the Mukunoki family, a prominent family in Ōtsu, who was adopted into his wife's family upon marriage.
+His father was from the Mukunoki family, a prominent family in Ōtsu, and was adopted into his wife's family upon marriage.
 Both his parents died by the time he was four, after which he was raised by his aunt Yoshi.
 Abe graduated from Tokyo Imperial University, the predecessor of the University of Tokyo.

-Abe married Shizuko Hondo, the grand daughter of Viscount Ōshima Yoshimasa, which strengthened Abe's ties to the Meiji oligarchy and their influence within the government, giving he and his son Shintaro greater access to Sato, Kishi, and the halls of power.
+Abe married Shizuko Hondo, the granddaughter of Viscount Ōshima Yoshimasa, which strengthened Abe's ties to the Meiji oligarchy and their influence within the government, giving him and his son Shintaro greater access to Satō, Kishi, and the halls of power.
 It is believed that Tame and her sister Yoshi were 40th generation descendants of the Heian era samurai Abe no Yoritoki through his son Abe no Munetō.
-This line with ties to the historic Mutsu Province was originally believed to be separate from the main Abe clan line, which claims descent from the legendary Emperor Kōgen, however recent studies suggest they may indeed be distant relations.
+This line with ties to the historic Mutsu Province was originally believed to be separate from the main Abe clan line, which claims descent from the legendary Emperor Kōgen; however, recent studies suggest they may indeed be distant relations.

 Abe stood as a Seiyūkai Party candidate in the February 1928 general election but lost; he was appointed village mayor of Heki in 1933 and later served in the Yamaguchi prefectural assembly.
 He was elected to the House of Representatives as an independent candidate in the February 1937 general election.
 He earned the nickname "New Shōin" or "Shōwa Shōin" in honor of the earlier leader from Yamaguchi, Yoshida Shōin.

 In the 1942 general election, he ran on a platform opposing the militarist government under Hideki Tojo, which had by this time taken away most powers from the Diet.
 The Tojo cabinet had attempted to block antiwar candidates from running through a registration system, notwithstanding which Abe won a Diet seat, which he used for an attempt to oust Tojo and end World War II.
 Abe was assisted in this effort by Takeo Miki, who became prime minister after the war.
 Abe died of a heart attack in January 1946 while preparing to run in the first post-war general election.

 Second generation

-The Abe family in 1956 (left to right): Yōko, Shintaro and their children Shinzo Abe and Hironobu Abe.
+The Abe family in 1956 (left to right): Yōko, Shintaro, and their children Shinzo Abe and Hironobu Abe.